Cubix

-Cubix (Korean: 큐빅스; retitled 로보짱 큐빅스 for the KBS broadcast; subtitled Robots for Everyone in the United States) is a South Korean animated television series created by Cinepix.
-4Kids Entertainment acquired the rights for an English-language dub to the series in 2001, retaining them until their transfer to Saban Brands (a subsidiary of Saban Capital Group) in June 2012.
-Following the closure of Saban Brands on July 2, 2018, it is assumed that Hasbro owns the copyright for the English dub.
-In the United States, it aired on Kids' WB! in August 11, 2001 until May 10, 2003.
+4Kids Entertainment acquired the North American rights to the series, with an English-language dub produced by 4Kids Productions to the series in 2001 shortly after the show debuted in August, retaining them until their transfer to Saban Brands, a subsidiary of Saban Capital Group in June 2012.
+In the United States, it aired on Kids' WB from August 11, 2001, until May 10, 2003.

 Production

-Cubix was created by the Korean company called Cinepix and licensed by 4Kids Entertainment in North America, and aired for two seasons on Kids' WB!, lasting from August 11, 2001 to May 10, 2003.
+Cubix was created by the Korean company called Cinepix and licensed by 4Kids Entertainment in North America, and aired for two seasons on Kids' WB!, lasting from August 11, 2001, to May 10, 2003.
 In May 2001, 4Kids teamed up with a major quick-service restaurant (QSR) to promote the show.
 The promotion ran for five weeks nationwide.
 The show had toys in Burger King kids meals and at retail stores.
 Trendmasters had the toy license to the series.
+Jakks Pacific also had the licensing agreement for the toy line.

 The show has been the theme of three video games: Showdown, Clash 'n' Bash, and Race 'n' Robots.

+The total budget for the series was ₩6 billion.